88lex/sasync/README.md

 SWEEPER is removed. filter.sweep is replaced by filter.dmc

-SASYNC-DEST is gone.
+SASYNC-DEST is gone as `sasync` should now handle destination-only SA copies correctly.

-I'm using a script to check if source and destination are TDs, MDs, shared folders or local.
+`rc_check` checks if the source and destination are TDs, MDs, shared folders or local.
 This then determines if SAs are used for the source and adjusts flags accordingly.
 If `--disable move,copy` is used then `--max-transfer` is set to 1TB , which allows a graceful exit of rclone and also uses the full quota for an SA (750GB).